Generators of the plane Cremona group over the field with two elements: Introduction

-For a perfect field $\kk$, we fix an algebraic closure $\overline\kk$ and equip $\PPP^2$ with the action of the absolute Galois group $\Gal(\overline\kk/\kk)=\Aut_\kk(\overline\kk/\kk)$.
-The starting point of this article is the following set of generators, which was obtained in \cite{schneider19} for all perfect fields using Iskovskikh's decomposition of birational maps into Sarkisov links \cite{Iskovskikh96}:
+\begin{proposition} Let $\k=\F_{2^N}$ with $N$ odd.
+Let $\PPPP$ be a point of degree $4$, or two points of degree $2$, such that no three of the components are collinear.
+Fix a fibration $\pi\colon\p^2\dashrightarrow\p^1$ given by the pencil of conics through $\PPPP$.
+Let $\varphi\in\Bir_\k(\p^2,\pi)$ be a birational map preserving the fibration $\pi$.
+Then the following hold: \begin{enumerate} \item If $\varphi$ \emph{fixes} the fibration $\pi$ and fixes the \emph{strange line}, then $\varphi$ is of the form as in Example~\ref{ex:ExplicitMaps}, up to conjugation by an element of $\Aut_\k(\p^2)$. \item If $\k=\F_2$, then $\varphi$ can be written as a composition of elements $\chi_{i,[u:v]}$ as in Example~\ref{ex:ExplicitMaps}, elements in $\Aut_\k(\p^2)$ and $\JJ_1$.
+In particular, $\varphi$ admits a decomposition into involutions in $\Bir_\k(\p^2)$. \end{enumerate} \end{proposition}

-\begin{proposition}[{\cite[Corollary 6.14]{schneider19}}] Let $\kk$ be any perfect field.
-The Cremona group $\Bir_\kk(\PPP^2)$ is generated by its subsets $J_1$, $\widebar{J_2}$, $\widebar{J_4}$ and $G_{\leq 8}$, where \begin{enumerate} \item $J_1$ is the group of birational maps preserving a pencil of lines (i.e. de Jonqui\`eres maps), \item $\widebar{J_2}=\bigcup J_\PPPP$ is the union of groups $J_\PPPP$ of birational maps that fix a pencil of conics through four points $\PPPP$, of which no three are collinear, and such that $\PPPP$ consists of two Galois orbits of size $2$, \item $\widebar{J_4}=\bigcup J_\PPPP$ is the union of groups $J_\PPPP$ of birational maps that fix a pencil of conics through four points $\PPPP$, of which no three are collinear, and such that $\PPPP$ is a Galois orbit of size $4$, \item $G_{\leq 8}$ is the set of birational maps such that all Galois orbits in its base locus are of size $\leq 8$. \end{enumerate} \end{proposition} The goal of this paper is to fix the field and describe the above generators explicitely.
-Over the rational numbers the list of generators would be very large, because for instance all points of the shape $[\alpha^2:\alpha:1]\in\PPP^2(\bar\QQQ)$, where $\alpha\in\bar\QQQ$ is a root of the polynomial $x^4-p$ for some prime number $p$, form a Galois orbit of size $4$ with no three of its points collinear.
-Over finite fields it is enough to consider \textit{one} set of four points $\PPPP_2$ that forms two Galois orbits of size $2$, and \textit{one} set $\PPPP_4$ that forms a Galois orbit of size $4$ (see Proposition~\ref{proposition:CremonaGenerators}).
-Hence only $J_2=J_{\PPPP^2}$ and $J_4=J_{\PPPP_4}$ have to be considered since $\Aut_\kk(\PPP^2)\subset G_{\leq8}$.
-However, note that even in the case of finite fields the Cremona group is infinite and not finitely generated \cite[Proposition 3.6]{Cantat18}.
-In fact, in \cite[Theorem 4]{schneider19} a surjective group homomorphism
+To describe a set of generators of $\Bir_\k(\p^2)$, the starting point is the following set of generators that was obtained in \cite{Schneider-relations} using Iskovskikh's decomposition of birational maps into Sarkisov links \cite{Iskovskikh96}:

-was constructed where the direct sums run over infinite indexing sets (because over any finite field there exists an irreducible polynomial of each degree), and each $J_i$ is mapped surjectively onto $\bigoplus_{I_i} \ZZZ/2\ZZZ$, while $G_{\leq8}$ is contained in its kernel.
+\begin{proposition}[{\cite[Corollary 6.14]{Schneider-relations}}] Let $\kk$ be any perfect field.
+The Cremona group $\Bir_\kk(\PPP^2)$ is generated by its subsets \begin{enumerate} \item $J_1$, the group of birational maps preserving a pencil of lines (i.e. de Jonqui\`eres maps), \item $J=\bigcup J_\PPPP$, the union of groups $J_\PPPP$ of birational maps that preserve a pencil of conics through four points $\PPPP$, of which no three are collinear, such that $\PPPP$ forms either one Galois orbit of size $4$, or two Galois orbits of size $2$, \item $G_{\leq 8}$, the group of birational maps such that all Galois orbits in its base locus are of size $\leq 8$. \end{enumerate} \end{proposition}